 If you intend to slice the chuck roast after it's done, smoke it to an internal temperature of 190°F. To shred, smoke it until the internal temperature of the meat reaches 210°F.

 - Getting Past The Stall: Similar to smoking a brisket, you could experience a stall when smoking a chuck roast.
 These are the best and most efficient ways to combat the stall on any large piece of meat.
-I also use this method when making this smoked burnt ends recipe.
+I also use this method when making smoked brisket and these smoked burnt ends recipe.

 - Resting Period: During the resting period, the internal temperature of the meat can increase by 10 degrees which is why I remove it when it hits 190°F so that the final doneness after the rest is around 200°F.